astralfrontier/astralfrontier.org-OLD/source/_posts/stormblood-4-0-crafting.md

 #### Two-Star

-Minimum stats: 1288 Craftsmanship, 467 CP.
+Minimum stats: 1330 Craftsmanship, 510 CP (including food).
 Use NQ Tempura Platter as your food (this is not optional).

 If you start with about 2000 Quality (which should be easy enough),